×

 As addictive as this YouTube channel may be, you need to start somewhere!
 One of their most popular and most humorous videos is La Peur (Fear), which is a narrated compilation of cats being scared by a grand variety of quotidian items, my personal favorite of which is les petits pois de l’enfer (the peas from Hell).

-Music Videos with Lyrics
+3. Music Videos with Lyrics

 One of the most versatile, amusing and helpful French learning tools is music.
 From traditional ballad singers such as Édith Piaf to modern Belgian stars like Stromae, the francophone world has contributed much to music.

 Also, all syllables in French are pronounced when sung—even the ones that would be silent in regular, spoken French.
-This is another reason why listening to French music is different than listening to a French dialogue.
+This is another reason why listening to French music is different from listening to a French dialogue.

 Following along with the words will help you connect the written word with the spoken word.
 It’s a great way to practice both listening comprehension and the French accent.